The history of tanduri chicken dates to the time of the Mughals.

 You can use breasts, thighs, or chicken pieces.
-Just adjust cooking times, and use a probe thermometer to measure internal temperatures discussed in the recipe.
+Just adjust cooking times and use a probe thermometer to measure internal temperatures discussed in the recipe.
 Under-cooked chicken will more than likely kill or incapacitate your guests or family.
 Equally, you must not overcook the chicken.
 Tandoori chicken biscuits, as I have occasionally served, taste terrible.
 The only thing to be said for them is that they are cooked.

 Ensure you remove the skin to prepare the dish, whatever chicken you use.

-The cook time is under 30 minutes, but it is worth the preparation time to achieve the most flavour.
-To do this recipe justice you really need to start it the day before, or sooner.
+The cook time is only around 20 minutes, but it is worth the long marination time to achieve the most flavour.
+To do this recipe justice you really need to start it a few days before.

-Tandoori food colour is available from Indian grocers, or you can mix two parts of red to one part yellow colour to get a similar effect.
+The optional Tandoori food colour is available from Indian grocers, or you can mix two parts of red to one part of yellow colour to get a similar effect.
 I recommend that if you do use food colour then you should wear gloves when working the marinade into the chicken.
 If you don’t, then expect orange hands for the next week or so.
 It just doesn’t wash off.

-Tanduri chicken also makes a great starter or snack.
-As a starter this would serve 6-8 people.
+Tanduri chicken makes a great starter or snack.
+As a starter, this would serve 6-8 people.